NabilNYMansour/Neuro-Gambit/README.md

 - https://www.kaggle.com/datasets/datasnaek/chess
 ---
 ## The Models
-There are three different models with different architectures trained for the purpose of exploring ANNs.
+There are two different models with different architectures trained for the purpose of exploring ANNs.
 Which are:

-1. Neuro_Gambit: a small ANN that simply contained linear layers with RelU activation functions.
+1. Neuro_Gambit: an ANN that simply contained linear layers with RelU activation functions.
-2. Neuro_Gambit_2: a larger ANN which has the same architecture as Neuro_Gambit but with more linear and RelU layers.
-3. Neuro_Gambit_resnet: a wrapper model around the resnet18 model.
+2. Neuro_Gambit_resnet: a wrapper model around the resnet18 model.
 It contained a linear layer at the beginning and end to properly wrap the input and output of resnet.
 ---
 ## The inputs and outputs
 ### Input